Burger King gets Sebi's go ahead to float IPO

 Net proceeds from the fresh issue are proposed to be utilised for funding roll out of new company-owned Burger King Restaurants and general corporate purposes.
 The initial share-sale is being managed by Kotak Mahindra Capital Company, CLSA India Pvt Ltd, Edelweiss Financial Services and JM Financial.
 The company's shares are proposed to be listed on the BSE and the NSE.

-As of June 30, 2019, the company had 202 restaurants including seven sub-franchised Burger King Restaurants across 16 states and union territories and 47 cities across India, as per the DRHP.
-The company is one of the fastest growing international QSR chains in India during the first five years of operations based on number of restaurants.
+As of June 30, 2019, the company had 202 restaurants including seven sub-franchised Burger King Restaurants across 16 states and union territories and 47 cities across India, as per the draft papers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)